LuizaSalum/NOVAIMS_COMP3/README.md

 <hr>
 <h2>Unresolved Issues</h2>
 <p>Sometimes the victory story is not displayed; The game freezes in the "..." part and unfreezes in the victory screen.
 We tried changing the delay to clock tick and things like that, but nothing seemed to work.</p>
-<p>Sometimes the "Besties In Harmony" power-up stops moving out of nowhere and disappears after a while.
-We don't know why or how this is happening.</p>
+<p>When testing, there were moments where the "Besties In Harmony" power-up stopped moving out of nowhere and disappeared after a while.
+We don't know why or how this happens.</p>